Under-the-radar gems worth a look

 The Spiritualist (The Amazing Mr. X).
 1948.
 A rich woman (a Joan Crawford-esque Lynn Bari) searches for messages from her dead husband through the medium Alexis (Turhan Bey).
 The surrealistic visuals create a creepy mood in this 1940s style supernatural thriller.
 Indeed this modest little film may be cinematographer John Alton's masterpiece.
 This one just gets better with repeated viewings.

+Terror in the Crypt (Crypt of the Vampire).
 1964.
 Gothic is the word in this stylish, shadows-laden Italo-horror thriller with a subtly erotic charge.
 Christopher Lee is the marquee name of the cast, but it’s the ladies who steal the show, especially our two leads Adriana Ambesi and Ursula Davis.
 Crumbling locales, creepy music and a strong Sapphic undertow contribute to this little known gem.

 Waterloo Bridge.
 1931.
 Not to be confused with the much better known, but not as good, Vivien Leigh version of a few years later, Waterloo Bridge is a pre-Code treasure.
 In the performance of a career, Mae Clarke is wonderful as the working class streetwalker who captures the heart of an American serviceman in WW1 London.
 Directed by James Whale.

+Wicked Woman.
 1953.
 This trashy little gem features 1950s B movie legend Beverly Michaels, but Percy Helton steals the show as the most repellent lecher in cinema history.
 Running a brisk 77 minutes, Wicked Woman positively drips in sleaze, and it’s a small miracle the film got past the censors in the early Fifties.

 Woman on the Run.
 1950.
 Ann Sheridan hits it out of the park in this under appreciated quasi-noir that boasts a fine supporting cast, especially police inspector Robert Keith and shady journalist Dennis O’Keefe.
 WotR is also notable for the effective use of sinister San Francisco locales.
 Directed by Norman Foster.

+Women in the Night.
 1948.
 Ostensibly a thriller, this (post)WW2 propaganda film received the full pulp noir treatment from director William Rowland.
 German scientists plot revenge on the victorious allies by developing a cosmic ray weapon.
 Meanwhile, beautiful women are held prisoner as they provide 'tea and sympathy' at an officers' club.
 Featuring Tala Birell, Virginia Christine and especially Jean Brooks, who (more or less) reprises her persona from The Seventh Victim.
-Gloriously exploitative, irresistibly kitschy trash, and arguably the original Nazi exploitation movie.
+Gloriously lurid and irresistibly kitschy, Women in the Night also has a dubious distinction in that it might well be the first Nazisploitation movie.

 [1] For an exceptionally thorough perusal of under-the-radar B noirs see: Arthur Lyons, Death on the Cheap: the Lost B Movies of Film Noir, Da Capo, 2000.
 For the cult angle there’s Danny Peary’s three volumes on cult movies.
 See also Millie De Chirico's TCM Underground: 50 Must-See Films from the World of Classic Cult and Late-Night Cinema.